Connect with us

 Business Model:

-• Hardware Sales: Drones and docking stations
+• Hardware Sales: Drones and docking stations, organic formulations, mixing equipment, and fixed systems

 • Subscription SaaS: AI mapping and ecosystem analytics dashboard